Avaiga/taipy-doc/docs/release/relnotes-legacy.md

 The Release Notes for the latest major version of Taipy can be found in [this page](index.md).

+!!! note "Unsupported released versions"

+    Only the current and previous major versions of Taipy are supported.

+    Therefore, since Taipy 3.0 was shipped, we no longer provide support for Taipy 1.x.
+We accordingly removed the documentation for Taipy 1.x from public access.

 # Community edition: 2.3

 Published on 2023-06.